mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 The hip mobility routine was done just before heading to the track.
 It worked out some stiffness in my adductors that I didn't know were tight...
 Interesting.

 <!---->
 So I had this run workout ear-marked ever since I saw it hit my inbox.
-It was NOT another attempt at 12.5 laps but it is a chance to nail some paces on the track.
+It was NOT another attempt at 12.5 laps but it was a chance to **nail some paces** on the track.

 The warm up went ok; my soleus' took their time to loosen up and they did _before_ the first set of 100s.
 The 5x100s may have been the trickiest for me to get right as before I had a chance to settle into a pace, the effort was over.
 The 3x300s on the other hand came in as **1:19.2**, **1:19.4** and **1:20.1** with the last one feeling the easiest.

 The 20 minute tempo was run at my most consistent effort of **5:05/km**.
 This may be a touch faster than the 1/2 Marathon pace but it was less than my 10K effort.
-It was a rhythm that I found easy to lock into an stay at for 20 minutes.
+It was a fun rhythm that I found easy to lock into an stay at for 20 minutes.

 ### Pace Chart
 ![Pace Chart](/assets/jpg/pacechart-20200930.jpeg)